-‘Donald Trump to return to social media in two-three months with own platform,’ says his advisor
+Donald Trump to return to social media in two-three months with own platform, says his advisor

 The former US president was banned from all major social media platforms following the violence at the Capitol building in January.

-Former United States President Donald Trump will return to social media in two-three months with his “own platform”, his senior advisor Jason Miller told Fox News on Sunday.
+Former United States President Donald Trump will return to social media in two to three months with his “own platform”, his senior advisor Jason Miller told Fox News on Sunday.

 “I do think that we’re going to see President Trump returning to social media in probably about two or three months here, with his own platform,” Miller told the news channel.
 “And this is something that I think will be the hottest ticket in social media, it’s going to completely redefine the game, and everybody is going to be waiting and watching to see what exactly President Trump does.”